About Personal Requests

 - On your iOS device, go to Settings > Siri & Search and make sure that either Listen for "Hey Siri" or Press Home for Siri are turned on.

-- On your iOS device, open the Home app, press and hold HomePod, tap Settings, then tap Personal Requests under Siri.
-On your Mac, double-click HomePod, click Settings, then click Personal Requests.
+- On your iOS device, open the Home app, press and hold HomePod, tap Settings , then tap Personal Requests under Siri.
+On your Mac, double-click HomePod, then click Personal Requests.

 - Turn on Personal Requests.
-If you have multiple HomePod speakers, turn on Personal Requests for each HomePod that you want to use with Personal Requests.
+If you have multiple HomePod speakers, you can turn Personal Requests on or off for each HomePod that you have.
+You also see two options under Require Authentication:

-To use the Home app on Mac, update your Mac to macOS Mojave.
+To use the Home app on Mac, update your Mac to macOS Mojave or later.